nuhame/mlpug/README.md

 You need such functionality no matter what machine learning framework you are using.

-MLPug provides a single framework with a unified API for all such training functionality, independent of the machine learning library you are using.
+MLPug provides a single framework with a unified API for all such training and evaluation functionality, independent of the machine learning library you are using.
 This also implies that when you switch library you can reuse your training code with no, or minimal, changes.